Thursday, September 29

 Short story alert:

-There once was a ladybug who didn’t know what to do, for she got caught inside of an old dreadful shoe.
-She tried to climb up the inside of the shoe but she couldn’t figure out just what to do.
-She thought maybe if she went to the dark end of the shoe she’d find her way out, but no such luck.
-She sat there in the dark thinking how will I ever get out?
-As she was thinking she seen the light at the other end of that dreadful old shoe.
+A ladybug once didn’t know what to do, for she got caught inside an old dreadful shoe.
+She tried to climb up the inside of the shoe.
+But she couldn’t figure out just what to do.
+She thought maybe if she went to the dark end of the shoe, she’d find her way out, but no such luck.
+She sat there in the dark thinking, how will I get out?
+As she was thinking, she saw the light at the other end of that dreadful old shoe.
 So, she started crawling back towards the light.
-Once she reached the back end of that shoe she crawled up and made her way to the top of the shoe.
+Once she reached the back end of that shoe, she crawled up and made her way to the top of the shoe.
 She finally figured out just what to do.
 She opened her wings and started to fly up high towards the sky!
 THE END.

 Thank you for reading my post!!
 “Just one small positive thought in the morning can change your whole day.”-Dalai Lama